89mpxf/FlexMusic/.github/ISSUE_TEMPLATE/report-server-bug.md

 Include the server's splash screen / output of `--version` here.

 **Additional information:**
-Include any additional information (that does not fit into any of the above categories) here.
+Include any additional information pertaining to the observed issue here.